 If you could peak beneath the waves where Larne Lough sweeps out to sea from behind Islandmagee in Northern Ireland, you'd see wildlife everywhere.
 Seals, porpoises and dolphins gliding through the water, with lobsters, crabs and starfish scuttling among the rocky floor and seaweed fronds.

-The area is home to 2 nature reserves, 4 Areas of Special Scientific Interest... and for some time, the threat of 7 enormous underground chambers to store gas, as well as a "dead-zone" created by the poisonous brine extracted to make these caverns, just 450 m from the shore.
+The area is a Special Protection Area, a Ramsar Site, an Area of Special Scientific Interest... and for some time, the proposed location of 7 enormous underground chambers to store gas, which would create a "dead-zone" caused by the poisonous brine extracted to make these caverns, just 450 metres from the shore.

 But the community said no. No Gas Caverns is a local community group who crowdfunded money to go to court to defend the area's wildlife and stop this planned fossil fuel project.
 In this video, they share the incredible marine environment they fought to protect, and explain why they had to fight this development themselves.
 Note: this film was shot before our June 2024 victory in the court of appeal.